CyVerse-learning-materials/foss/docs/00_basics.md

 !!! warning "Want to delete a branch?"
 		You can delete a branch from the branch web page by clicking on the :octicons-trash-16: trash can icon. **Beware!** All the changes you've made on that branch will be deleted!

+!!! info "Working on your machine?"
+		Once you create a branch online, you can change to the desired branch on your machine with `git switch <branch>`.
+Don't forget to push your changes first!

+		!!! tip "Pull and Tab"
+				- Don't forget to perform a `git pull`!
+				- Don't know your branches?
+Tab!
+When typing `git switch`, press tab to see the options of all the branches you've created.

 #### Pull Requests

 Pull requests (PR) are proposed changes you can make on a repository.
 In this specific case, pull requests can be used to merge changes from a branch to another.
 Pull requests can also come from **forks** of your repository that another user or collaborator has made.